-It is the ISPD procurement policy to seek best overall value for money and this cannot be judged by price alone.
-Therefore, so far as possible, all the other relevant aspects of a suppliers' offer should be evaluated before prices are considered.
+At the NMBC Procurement Group, it has long been policy to seek the best overall value for money (VFM), recognising that this cannot be assessed by price alone.
+Therefore, wherever feasible, all other pertinent aspects of a supplier's offer should be evaluated before considering prices.

-However, in keeping with accountability for spending public monies, all Trusts represented are obliged to complete documentation recording the reasons why a purchase decision has been made, this may include, for example, why the lowest price may not have been chosen.
-To satisfy this requirement, at UHNM the electronic Request for Executive Approval Form (eREAF) should be completed for all expenditure over £20,000 in line with trust Standing Financial Instructions (SFI).
-At RWT & WHT to satisfy this requirement the 'Approval for Purchases' form should be completed for all expenditure over
+In line with the obligation to ensure accountability for public expenditure, all represented Trusts are required to document the rationale behind procurement decisions.
+This includes, for example, explanations for not selecting the lowest-priced option.
+The do this we have the following processes in place:

+- University Hospitals of North Midlands (UHNM) and The Royal Wolverhampton NHS Trust (RWT): The electronic Request for Executive Approval Form (eREAF) must be completed for all expenditures exceeding £20,000, in accordance with the Trusts' Standing Financial Instructions (SFIs). - Walsall Healthcare NHS Trust (WHT) and Black Country Healthcare NHS Foundation Trust (BCHFT): The 'Approval for Purchases' form must be completed for all expenditures over £10,000 total contract value, also in line with local Trust SFIs.

-£10,000 total contract value, again in line with the Local Trust SFIs.
-This requires the reasoning for selecting the proposed supplier, when they are not the cheapest, but are the most appropriate, taking account of price, quality, functionality, standardisation, and the other myriad of reasons why the decision has been taken.
-It should be noted that it is a clear objective of all Trusts represented by the ISPD to develop electronic expenditure approval capability (i.e. the UHNM eREAF system) and remove all paper based systems.
+These forms require a detailed justification for selecting the proposed supplier when they are not the lowest bidder but are deemed the most suitable, considering factors such as price, quality, functionality, standardisation, and other relevant reasons underpinning the decision.

+It is a clear objective of all Trusts represented by the NMBC to develop electronic expenditure approval capabilities (e.g., the UHNM and RWT eREAF system) and to eliminate all paper-based systems.

-Signatories to this will be defined locally within the appropriate scheme of delegation which could include, for example, the Budget Holder, Divisional Business Advisor, Relevant AD / Director, Senior Procurement Lead, Director of Procurement, Chief finance Officer and Chief Executive officer dependent on overall contract value.
-Regardless of the overall contract value the Director of Procurement (or delegated officer in their absence) is required to authorise all expenditure requests over £20,000 as per the Trusts SFI's.
+Signatories to these approvals will be defined locally within the appropriate scheme of delegation.
+This may include, for example, the Budget Holder, Divisional Business Advisor, relevant Associate Director/Director, Senior Procurement Lead, Director of Procurement, Chief Finance Officer, and Chief Executive Officer, depending on the overall contract value.
+Regardless of the overall contract value, the

+Director of Procurement (or a delegated officer in their absence) is required to authorise all expenditure requests over £20,000, as stipulated in the Trusts' SFIs.